LethalMaus/ExampleAndroidProject/README.md

 ## Lottie Animations
 Regular graphics are boring.
 Lottie animations brings a little more life to the screen.
 Perfect for buttons animations and app introductions.

+## Including open source notices
+To comply with open source libraries licenses, we display the notices using oss-licenses dependency

 ## Testing

 ### Integration Tests